SergeyVorobiev/RLDyna/README.md

 **$$w = w + \alpha(R - Q(S, a, w) + \gamma {Q}'(S, a, w))\nabla Q(S, a, w)$$**

-As we can notice when the difference between $U$ and ${U}'$ becomes R then $R - R = 0$ that give us $w = w$ mening that now our $w$ stop to change and are optimal, but if we have the difference (error) then we multiply this error by $\nabla$ to give us the value to tune w in accordance to error.
+As we can notice when the difference between $U$ and ${U}'$ becomes R then $R - R = 0$ that gives us $w = w$ meaning that now our $w$ stop to change and are optimal, but if we have the difference (error) then we multiply this error by $\nabla$ to give us the value to tune w in accordance to error.
 Recal from picture above that $\nabla$ gives us the relation between error and weight difference.

 Eligibility traces resembles n-steps algorithms but here we want to track and collect gradients from several steps and apply them up to the end of an episode, see the picture: